Concrete plant: For precast applications

 Precast concrete, also named PC component, is a concrete product that is processed in a standardized process in the factory.
 Compared with cast-in-place concrete, precast concrete can be produced, poured and cured in batches.
-A precast concrete batching plant has a safer construction environment, lower cost, and high quality products compared with concrete poured on site; the construction speed can be guaranteed.
+A precast concrete batching plant has a safer construction environment, lower cost, and high-quality products compared with concrete poured on site; the construction speed can be guaranteed.
 In addition, it is widely used in transportation, construction, water conservancy and other fields.

-Precast and prestress concrete producers supply critical elements used in world-wide infrastructure, including buildings, bridges, parking decks, road surfaces, and retaining walls.
+Precast and prestress concrete producers supply critical elements used in worldwide infrastructure, including buildings, bridges, parking decks, road surfaces, and retaining walls.

 Dust and water pollution

 Municipalities, especially in urban or residential areas, have been concerned by pollution from concrete batching plants.
 The absence of suitable dust collection and filter systems in cement silos or at the truck loading point is the major source of particulate matter emission in the air.
 The loading point is a large emission point for dust pollution, so many concrete producers use central dust collectors to contain this dust.
 Notably, many transit mix (dry loading) plants create significantly more dust pollution than central mix plants due to the nature of the batching process.
+However, inline blending plants generally produce substantially less dust and noise pollution than repose batch plants.
 A final source of concern for many municipalities is the presence of extensive water runoff and reuse for water spilled on a producer's sites.